 As proof, here’s an aerial view.
 Make sure to grab the window seat and take a photo of this incredible beauty.

 We arrived in Busuanga late in the afternoon.
 We were picked up from the airport by van and went straight to Casa Montemar where I booked our hotel.
 We scheduled our tours in the reception and paid the necessary fees.
-Had a rest for an hour and started our first day of tour.
+Had a rest for an hour and started our first day of the tour.

 1st Destination: Souvenir Shop

-If you ever wonder how these nuts are being processed, I can share to you my quick experience.
+If you ever wonder how these nuts are being processed, I can share with you my quick experience.
 First, you have to cut the nuts into half.
 Peel off the skin manually.Wash properly.
 Let the peeled nuts get totally dry and finally, have it baked or steamed.
 It is a lengthy process, the reason why it’s also quite expensive.

 2nd Destination: Lualhati park (was named after the former mayor and governor’s mother) This is where the boats dock for island hopping tours.

 3rd Destination: Mt.
 Tapyas.
 It has 720 steps to reach the summit.
 And another 720 steps downhill.
 Before you start the hike, make sure to bring water to avoid getting dehydrated.